J&J Medical Connect

 Corticosteroids

-Abbreviations: ASTCT, American Society for Transplantation and Cellular Therapy criteria; CRS, cytokine release syndrome; Q2W, every other week; QW, weekly.
+Abbreviations: ASTCT, American Society for Transplantation and Cellular Therapy; CRS, cytokine release syndrome; ICANS, immune effector cell-associated neurotoxicity syndrome.

-bRelative to most recent dose (day of most recent dose = day 1).
+bRelative to the most recent dose (day of the most recent dose=day 1).

 cA patient could receive >1 supportive therapy.